Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 A medium grind looks like granulated sugar.

-You use in drip coffee makers, which have a flat coffee filter.
+It is used in drip coffee makers, which have a flat coffee filter.
 You have to grind in short bursts and keep an eye on the coffee to eyeball the level of the grind.

 A find grind looks like powdered sugar, but if you hold it between your thumb and forefinger, you should still feel a little grit.